 Have you heard this narrative before?
 Entrepreneurs, faced with an obstacle, find a solution, offering greater opportunities for those in need than what was previously available.

 Michael Ioffe ’21 and Ryan Laverty ’20 tackled this challenge for the first time when they founded text-messaging learning platform Arist last year.
-This week, they did so again when they announced free access to Arist for all schools affected by the 2019 Novel Coronavirus (COVID-19), allowing students who may not have access to online courses the chance to continue their studies.
+This week, they did so again when they announced free access to Arist for all schools affected by the 2019 Novel Coronavirus (COVID-19), allowing students who may not have access to online course offerings the chance to continue their studies.

 “With the realization that many of our peers may not have access to the internet, our team came together and realized this could be a way to help,” Ioffe said.
 “We see it as the ability to fix a pressing problem in a time of need.”